ADHD in Adults (cont.)

 without recognizing possible consequences (for example, buying

-- Emotional overreaction: You react excessively or inappropriately
+- Emotional overreaction: Someone may react excessively or inappropriately

 with depression, confusion, uncertainty, anxiety, or anger to

 ordinary stresses.
-These emotional responses interfere with your
+These emotional responses interfere with problem-solving

-Other conditions, such as a substance-abuse disorder, major affective disorder, schizoaffective disorder, borderline personality disorder, antisocial personality disorder, and schizophrenia must be ruled out.
+Other conditions, such as a substance-abuse disorder, major affective disorder (like major depression or bipolar disorder), schizoaffective disorder, borderline personality disorder, antisocial personality disorder, and schizophrenia must be ruled out.

 Must Read Articles Related to ADHD in Adults